Best WiFi 7 Access Points for Small Business 2026 (5 Compared — Including Real Infrastructure Costs)

 Understanding Wi-Fi 7 Technology for Business

-For small businesses, these improvements translate to measurable operational benefits: faster file synchronization with cloud services, more reliable video conferencing, and better support for high device density.
+In practice, these translate to faster cloud file synchronization, more reliable video conferencing, and better behavior under heavy device load.

 Deployment Note: 6 GHz Coverage Constraints